lgrsdev/acs/README.md

 For deployment, there are two docker-compose files: both build and run the jar, but one file also install Redis and is for a single instance use (As mentioned, other instances just connect to this Redis).<br>

+argus.lgrsdev.com was defined to point to both servers and with extreme load one can add servers to the DNS and get it distributed.

 Security
 ---------
 Ngnix is used for TLS termination configured with mozills SSL config generator (https://ssl-config.mozilla.org/)<br>The certificate is a short lived TLS certificate from Let's Encrypt. <br>